antoniojaneiro/xgboost/README.md

 # XGBoost

-This repository provides resources and code for training deep neural networks using Keras and TensorFlow.
+This repository provides resources and code for training XGBoost models.
 The focus is on practical implementations, model evaluations, and the integration of various techniques to enhance model performance.

 ## Features